THE MAGICIANS' CONVENTION

-“To be honest, I can’t see anyone at all,” said Grandpa, being serious now.
+Granda turned away and scratched his head.
+“To be honest, I can’t see anyone at all.”

 “Nope.
 Not a soul.
 Not even Florence herself is up yet by the looks.
 Toby, what’s this really about?
 Are you still angry at me because I refuse to buy you a television?”

 “Oh, are we playing a game?
 Sure.
-I can see a bunch of people outside,” said Grandpa, repeating Toby’s words.
+I can see hundreds of people all the way down the street.”
+Grandpa repeated Toby’s words.
 He put one hand to his forehead as though looking far into the distance.
-“Ah yes, I see.
-There’s a crowd of people all standing around Florence Inkwell.”
+“Ah yes, an interesting lot.
+They’re all looking at Florence Inkwell.”
 He paused as he scratched his bald head for ideas.
 “And she just pulled out a broomstick.
 Yes, she’s really a witch!”
 Impressed with himself, he chuckled.
 “How’s that for a story?”

 “Stop it, Grandpa.
-It’s not funny.
+This isn’t funny.
 This is real.”
 The blood rushed to Toby’s head.
-“Look properly.
-You seriously can’t see anyone outside?”
+“Look properly.”

-Grandpa humored him and looked again.
-“Nobody.
+Grandpa cleared his throat and looked again.
+“Nobody’s out there.
 Not a soul.
-I think you need some breakfast.
+You definitely need breakfast.
 Did you stay up late reading again last night?”

 “Top hats and cloaks?
 This is more serious than I thought.
-How about we get some breakfast and investigate together afterward.
+How about we get some food and investigate together afterward?
 What do you say?”

-Toby decided it would be best if he figured this out himself.
 “I’m not hungry.
 I think I’ll skip breakfast and, um, read a book.”
 He quickly grabbed one of his many books from the shelf close by and lay on his bed reading.
-He took deep breaths to calm himself down.
+He sucked in the air slowly, calming himself down.

 “Suit yourself.
-But you might want to read the book the right way up.
+How about you try reading the book the right way up?
 Reading upside down could cause some serious damage.
 Teenagers!”
-Grandpa laughed to himself and walked out, closing the bedroom door behind him.
+Grandpa winked and walked out, closing the bedroom door behind him.

 “I’m not a teenager until I turn thirteen.
 I only just turned twelve!” yelled Toby after him.